New South Head Road: Trams

 In the late nineteenth century a tram line was added to New South Head Road.
 The Watson's Bay line began at Wynyard and reached New South Head Road at its starting point in Rushcutters Bay, where a tram depot serving the line was located on the north side of the road.
 The line was expanded along New South Head Road to Edgecliff in 1894 and reached Watsons Bay in 1909.
 The line left New South Head Road in Vaucluse as it became a single track down to Watson's Bay.
 The track was centralized in the late 1920s and early 1930s with the widening of New South Head Road.
 In 1949, the line from Rose Bay to Watson's Bay was closed, but reopened due to public protest in 1950, though was later along with the rest of the line permanently closed in 1960.

 Present day

 Today the road serves as a major link to the city from the predominantly upper and middle class suburbs of the Woollahra municipality.
 The road is often heavily congested with cars especially during peak hours.
 The road is serviced by a number of bus routes connecting the Sydney CBD to Vaucluse, Watsons Bay and Dover Heights.
 There is a major bus interchange and railway station located on the road at Edgecliff.
-The Watsons Bay ferry services has stops off the road in Rose Bay and Double Bay, providing a popular and quicker option for businesspersons in the area to commute to the city.
+The Watsons Bay ferry service has stops off the road in Rose Bay and Double Bay, providing a popular and quicker option for businesspersons in the area to commute to the city.
 The road also serves as the major leg of the Sydney City to Surf running event, and is famous for the steep ascent from Rose Bay to Vaucluse known as Heartbreak Hill.